10play/10tap-editor/website/docs/examples/basic.md

 const editor = useEditorBridge();
 ```

-This is the same ass passing
+This is the same as passing

 ```tsx
 const editor = useEditorBridge({